 Consider a Kids' Table

 If you have several children as guests at your wedding, one strategy is to seat them together at a separate kids' table, where you can even have engaging activities and/or crafts to keep them occupied.
 And, while it might be tempting to put the babies in a corner, try not to put the kid's table too far away from where their parents are sitting.
 Younger children might get anxious when they look around and don't see their parents anywhere (and vice versa).
 On the other hand, if your flower girl and ring bearer are the only children present, seat them with their parents.

 Skip the Singles Table

-If you've been dying to fix your old co-worker up with your cousin, you might take this opportunity to discreetly seat them next to each other.
+If you've been dying to fix your old coworker up with your cousin, you might take this opportunity to discreetly seat them next to each other.
 But resist the urge to create a separate "singles" table, which might embarrass your guests.
 Also, don't seat your unmarried friend at a table full of married couples.
-Use your best judgement and try to be sensitive to guests' feelings.
+Use your best judgment, and try to be sensitive to guests' feelings.

 Keep the Venue in Mind

 It's easy to get caught up in who's sitting where, but just don't forget to give your VIPs the best seats in the house so they have a clear view of all the action and can jump into the celebration.
-Also, older guests may want to be a little further from the band (and not near a speaker).
+Also, older guests may want to be a little farther from the band (and not near a speaker).
 Guests in wheelchairs or those who need more mobility should be seated at tables that are either closer to one of the edges of the room or closer to the dance floor, so they’ll have plenty of space to maneuver as needed.